DETAILED ACTION

 With regards to claim 4, the rejection of claim 3 is incorporated.

 However, in an analogous art Besbris teaches to identify a next most-recent version [of the blueprint] in response to the determination that the most-recent version [of the blueprint] has not fulfilled the one or more prerequisites (Besbris [0090], "The host manager 404 then inspects the service manifest to determine whether the manifest indicates that the service is incompatible with the client version (914).
-If a <clientFilter> tag and/or an <override> tag indicates that the client 402 (identified by its client moniker) is not permitted to use that version of the service (916) [in response to the determination has not fulfilled], and there are more versions of the service (918), then the host manager 404 accesses the service manifest of the next most recent version of the service (920) to determine if the client 402 is permitted to use that version of the service (914) [to identify a next most-recent version of the blueprint).")
+If a <clientFilter> tag and/or an <override> tag indicates that the client 402 (identified by its client moniker) is not permitted to use that version of the service (916) [in response to the determination has not fulfilled], and there are more versions of the service (918), then the host manager 404 accesses the service manifest of the next most recent version of the service (920) to determine if the client 402 is permitted to use that version of the service (914) [to identify a next most-recent version of the blueprint]).")
 [Examiner Note: Each service is developed through its corresponding object model, a model that can have multiple versions depending on edits and controls the application objects (dependencies/software modules) See P[0045])

 With regards to claim 6, the rejection of claim 1 is incorporated.

-However, in an analogous art Bienkowski teaches wherein the processor is further configured to download a prior version of the software application to the computing device, prior to downloading the one or more code modules included in the most-recent version of the blueprint.
+However, in an analogous art Bienkowski teaches wherein the processor is further configured to download a prior version of the software application to the computing device, prior to downloading the one or more code modules included in the particular version of the blueprint.
 (Bienkowski Column 6 Lines 50-58, "As further shown in FIG. 4, process 400 may include storing, in the identified data structure, the first version [to download a prior version of the software application to the computing device] and/or the second version of the portion of program code (block 460).
 For example, client device 210 may identify the data structure, and may store the first version and/or the second version of the portion of program code in the data structure.
 Client device 210 may store the first version before or after the modification of the portion of program code from the first version to the second version.
 Additionally, or alternatively, client device 210 may store the second version after the modification of the portion of program code from the first version to the second version [prior to downloading the one or more code modules included in the most-recent version].")
 [Examiner's Note: An updated version of the blueprint can contain new configurations of the one or more code modules.
 Downloading one or more code modules can be accomplished by storing the second (updated) version of program code/code modules that are defined by the updated version of the blueprint]

 With regards to claim 7, the rejection of claim 6 is incorporated.